abbluiz/abbluiz.com/_i18n/en/about/about.md

 The idea of this website is to provide a simple, responsive, and effective way of showcasing my posts and projects.
 I've made it using Jekyll and some other tools ([details here]({{ site.baseurl_root }}/portfolio/labb-website/)).

-You can switch the website's language by selecting the `文A` icon (located on the top-right corner), then selecting the desired language.
+You can switch the website's language by selecting the `文A` icon (located on the top-right corner), then selecting the desired language, when available.

 Most of the coding part is licensed under the [MIT license]({{ site.baseurl_root }}/LICENSE.txt).
 However, the content of most posts and some images will be licensed under something else (CC-BY-4.0 by default), so you should look out for that if you want to copy or modify my content (which is totally fine if you follow the license terms).